rails/rails/guides/source/action_mailer_basics.md

 Mailer Testing
 --------------

 By default Action Mailer does not send emails in the test environment.
-They are just added to the +ActionMailer::Base.deliveries+ array.
+They are just added to the `ActionMailer::Base.deliveries` array.

 Testing mailers normally involves two things: One is that the mail was queued, and the other one that the email is correct.
 With that in mind, we could test our example mailer from above like so: